• Skip to primary navigation

 Notes

 *Mint: With 2 Tbs of fine chopped mint in this salad, there is only a hint of its flavor.
 This is how I like it.
 However, I've tasted a wide array of tabbouleh with varying degrees of mint.
-So, have a little extra mint on hand.
-If you'd like more, add it to taste and enjoy that minty freshness!
+So, if you'd like more, add it to taste and enjoy that minty freshness!

 Nutrition is provided as a courtesy and is an estimate.
 If this information is important to you, please have it verified independently.